"The Church. Triumphant, Militant, Suffering"

 The word Catholic means "Universal."
 The spelling and pronunciation of the word "Catholic" as it appears today is a transliteration of the Greek word katholikos, which is a compound word formed from the words kata, meaning "according to," and holos, meaning "whole" or "complete."

-The term has been used throughout the history of the Catholic Church, was used by the first century bishops who were literally ordained by the apostles themselves, and by the Church Fathers throughout the first few centuries of the Church.
+The term has been used throughout the history of the Catholic Church, was used by the first century bishops who succeeded and were literally ordained by the apostles themselves, and by the Church Fathers throughout the first few centuries of the Church.
 It actually even appears in the New Testament if read in it's original Greek.

 Acts 9:31 is usually translated as